-Effective Learning skills and Techniques - Study guide
+Effective Learning Skills and Techniques

 There are different learning styles but to keep matters simple I will outline the most widely used methods (terms used are not technical in nature) and how they help.